Machine Learning Algorithms

 History and Evolution of Machine Learning Algorithms

 The development of the machine learning algorithm has its roots in the mid-20th century.
-Some of the key milestones marked its early progress.
+Some key milestones marked its early progress.
 For example, the perceptron laid down the foundations for neural networks during the 1950s.
-The 1980s invention of backpropagation diversified how algorithms learned and improved.
+The invention of backpropagation in the 1980s diversified how algorithms learned and improved.

-Advances in computational power and the availability of large datasets over time propelled their development.
-These factors have increased the complexity and capabilities of machine learning algorithms to unprecedented points, making them indispensable for solving modern problems.
+Advances in computational power and the availability of large datasets have propelled their development.
+These factors have increased the complexity and capabilities of machine learning algorithms to unprecedented levels, making them indispensable for solving modern problems.

 Types of Machine Learning Algorithms